KostasKoyias/minijava-compiler/README.md

 one might think that content is already loaded because of the previous assignment.
 Well, that one would only be right in case the loop was executed just once.
 But, this is usually not the case with loops, so each loop-modified variable is re-loaded.
-Or else, x would be assigned 1 + 5 in all 5 loops.
+Or else, x would be assigned 0 + 5 in all 5 loops.

-To detect loop-modified variables, a FIFO queue was used during the first pass, containing a single loopTable(HashSet) for each loop.
+To detect loop-modified variables, a FIFO queue was used during the first pass, containing a single loopTable(HashSet) for each outermost loop.
-This was initialized by [WhileStatement](http://cgi.di.uoa.gr/~thp06/project_files/minijava-new/minijava.html#prod22) and updated by [AssignmentStatement](http://cgi.di.uoa.gr/~thp06/project_files/minijava-new/minijava.html#prod19).
+This was initialized by the outer [WhileStatement](http://cgi.di.uoa.gr/~thp06/project_files/minijava-new/minijava.html#prod22) and updated by [AssignmentStatement](http://cgi.di.uoa.gr/~thp06/project_files/minijava-new/minijava.html#prod19).
+Notice that each outer loop, actually shares the same loop-modified table with all nested loops inside of it.
+This holds, just because in MiniJava each function opens up a new scope, and all variables are declared in the beginning of it, so all loops actually share the same variables.
+Check out *tests/in/NestedLoops.java* example to fully understand this.

 ### Array outOfBounds check